 Common Causes Of Seborrheic Dermatitis

 The exact cause of seborrheic dermatitis is still unknown.
 It could be triggered by an imbalance of hormone levels, nutritional deficiencies, a weak immune system, or problems in the nervous system.
-However, observations and statistical studies show that there are some common risk factors associated with the condition.
+However, observations and

 - Seborrheic dermatitis often flares up in people who are stressed out or fatigued.